pi-lar/neuropil/doc/source/core_concepts.rst

 A *token*, sometimes specifically referred to as an *aaatoken*, is a record that represents the nodes of a directed acyclic graph.
 It consists of a number of predefined fields with conventional usage semantics, and can be extended with a set of arbitrary, user-defined fields.
-Refer to :ref:`np_aaatoken_t` for the aaatoken structure definition and predefined fields, and to :ref:`np_tree_t` for the structure that holds the extension fields of a token.
+Refer to :c:data:`np_aaatoken_t` for the aaatoken structure definition and predefined fields, and to :c:data:`np_tree_t` for the structure that holds the extension fields of a token.

 .. image:: token.svg
     :alt: Token illustration